 Ahoy Amazon Basics had landed!

-Local NTUC and Cold Storage supermarkets had tried to enter the market of online grocery shopping, but with limited success given the lack of comparative advantage in offering a holistic online shopping experience, which we can see what Amazon plans to capitalize on.
-Food products are not the only markets Amazon is targeting- you also get a full suite of baby products, toys, and electronics.
+Noticeably, Local NTUC and Cold Storage supermarkets had tried to enter the market of online grocery shopping.
+However, there was limited success given the lack of comparative advantage in offering a holistic online shopping experience.
+This is what we can see Amazon plans to capitalize on.
+Food products are not the only markets Amazon is targeting.
+In addition, you also get a full suite of baby products, toys, and electronics.

 Notably you have access to almost Amazon’s entire range of Amazon Basics items covering electronics, household items, stationary, pets and sport items too.
 Amazon Basics items are simple, no-frills plain everyday house brand products which you can buy if branding (and blandness) is not a problem.

-Interesting unique localization of the app shall be the “local favourite” food picks, covering several Singapore-branded item such as Ayam Brand canned food, Prima Taste food pastes and even Asia pacific brewery range of products including Tiger Beer.
+Interesting unique localization of the app shall be the “local favourite” food picks.
+This includes several Singapore-branded item such as Ayam Brand canned food, Prima Taste food pastes and even Asia pacific brewery range of products including Tiger Beer.
 Don’t be expecting competing house brands such as Homeproud here.
-Prices are comparable to brick and mortar prices in Singapore too- a 1.5L bottle of Polka green tea costs $1.60, while a pack of Maggi noodle costs $2.20.
+Prices are comparable to brick and mortar prices in Singapore too.
+For instance, a 1.5L bottle of Polka green tea costs $1.60, while a pack of Maggi noodle costs $2.20.

 Prices consistent with US Amazon

-Electronics may probably not be the only ones affected; toys such as Lego are also sold direct in through Amazon in Singapore now, seemingly eliminating the middlemen monopoly of retailers in Singapore (such as Brickworld).
+Furthermore, electronics may probably not be the only market affected.
+Toys such as Lego are also sold direct in through Amazon in Singapore now, seemingly eliminating the middlemen monopoly of retailers in Singapore (such as Brickworld).
 However, all typical Prime Services such as the Kindle range of products are still not available for purchase through the Singapore Prime scheme.